Disability and Inclusion

 Sexuality and primary prevention of violence

-Researching sexuality and relationships rights with people with disabilities: This research program spans over ten years and is based on narrative research with people with disabilities exploring how to progress sexuality rights through a peer led community program that partners with people with intellectual disabilities and community health professionals.
-Research is undertaken in the program sites across Australia and includes the Synapse sexuality and people with ABI program, the LGBTIQ program and six regional sites that co-develop and co-deliver programs developing knowledge about peer education and sexuality with people with intellectual disabilities.
-The SL&RR program includes components specific for LGTBIQA+ people with intellectual disability and people with brain injury.
-These include stories from real people talking about relationships in their lives and feature activities and information relevant to each group which can be mixed with existing content.
-The stories were collected through narrative research conducted by Dr Amie O’Shea in 2016-2019.
+Dr Amie O’Shea and Associate Professor Patsie Frawley (now based at Waikato University, New Zealand) conducted research and evaluation in program sites across Australia including the Synapse sexuality and people with ABI program, the LGBTIQ program, and six regional sites that co-developed and co-delivered programs developing knowledge about peer education and sexuality with people with intellectual disabilities.
+The program materials included stories from real people talking about relationships in their lives and featured activities and information relevant to each group which could be mixed with existing content.

 People with disability from refugee and asylum seeker backgrounds